 The Projects will be assessed by the Review Committee taking into account the following criteria:

-(a) Scientific merit, which will take into account (i) the validity of the expected outcomes, (ii) the validity of its potential regional impact, and (iii) the feasibility of completing the proposed work within a term of twelve (12) to eighteen (18) months from the date of the first payment agreed in the Contract;
+- Scientific merit, which will take into account (i) the validity of the expected outcomes, (ii) the validity of its potential regional impact, and (iii) the feasibility of completing the proposed work within a term of twelve (12) months from the date of the first payment agreed in the Contract;

 - Clinical/medical impact, which will take into account (i) the validity of the rationale/expected outcomes to contribute to increase disease awareness and/or access to diagnosis, offer education or improve patient care, and (ii) proposals showing potential regional impact (which will be highly evaluated); and

 - Plan execution and grant Awardees, which will take into account (i) qualification of each Participant and of the HCO supporting the Participant, (ii) expertise in the area where the Proposal will be executed, and (iii) profile of the Participant.

-Each of the five (5) selected Projects will be awarded with a maximum amount of Euros 30,000 (the "Prize") or the corresponding exchange in USD or local currency.
+Each of the four (4) selected Projects will be awarded with a maximum amount of Euros 30,000 (the "Prize") or the corresponding exchange in USD or local currency.
 The exchange rate that will be taken into consideration shall be the one published on the issue date of the invoice.
 The final Prize to be granted within this maximum amount will depend on the specific characteristics of each Project, as each Project shall specify and properly justify the sum of money required for its execution.
 Payment of the Prize will be made by Grifols to the Awardees.

 The Awardee(s) acknowledges that Grifols will not transfer any payment of the Prize of the GHAGA Awards directly to him/her/them.